 At the sending location, a journal entry will be exported to your accounting system, crediting the appropriate COGS categories and debiting the other balance sheet account designated for these transfers.
 At the sending location will be an equal but opposite journal entry, crediting the balance sheet account and debiting the cost of goods.
-The net result will be that the expense moves from the sending location to the receiving location, but the balance sheet account that accommodates the two sides of the transaction has a net balance of 0.
+How this is set up in your accounting system (i.e. which balance sheets accounts you map the Internal Transfers Payment Account to) is up to you.

 Frequent Asked Questions